 Often, the first practical consequence of any non-compliance with deadlines and tax payments is that the company’s tax number (Cadastro das Pessoas Jurídicas, “CNPJ”) appears as non-compliant on the Municipal, State, and/or federal database.
 This prevents companies from applying for seeking credit, setting up bank accounts and entering into contracts with many businesses (it is common that more sophisticated businesses request evidence that the company has no outstanding tax debts).

-Penalties include a 75% fine over the amount of taxes owed for simple non-payment (increased to 112.5% if the company does not provide information to the tax authorities when requested to do so) and 150% where fraud is proved (increased to 250% if the company does not provide information to the tax authorities when requested to do so), as well interest at 12% per year (in addition to having the debt adjusted to inflation) and up to 20% for simple lateness in payment – among other sanctions.
+Penalties include a 75% fine over the amount of taxes owed for simple non-payment (increased to 112.5% if the company does not provide information to the tax authorities when requested to do so) and 100% where fraud is proved (increased to 150% if this is not the first such breach by the company), as well interest at 12% per year (in addition to having the debt adjusted to inflation) and up to 20% for simple lateness in payment – among other sanctions.

 Therefore, retaining a careful and skilled accountant is especially important in Brazil.
 However, note that mistakes are to be expected as even the best professionals find it difficult to keep up with the constantly changing rules and the interpretation given to them by the tax authorities.